April 15, 2026

 - Problem: Teams over-attach to prototypes and keep weak ideas alive too long.

-- What we tested: Ship quickly, capture learning, and retire weak parts early.
+- Approach: Ship quickly, capture learning, and retire weak parts early.

 - Use this now: Add a short post-experiment note template and archive by lesson, not feature.